 As a US expat, you’re probably well aware of your annual expatriate tax filing requirements.
-You may not be as familiar with the requirement for some expats to file a state return as well.
+You may not be as familiar with the requirement for some expats to file state returns as well.
 If you thought federal expat taxes were tricky, well, the intricacies of state taxation can be even more complex!
 After all, state taxes vary by state – some don’t have state income taxes, some don’t require expats to file and some require everyone, including expats, to file.
 Determining whether you need to file can be a bit complicated, but we’re here to help make it easier!

 - South Dakota